MrCoolGuy640/Zelepy/README.md

     # Or you can create a generic listener that will be called whenever ANY event is received
     client.add_event_listener(on_any_event)

-    # You must start the client to be able to listen to events
-    client.start()

     # Client runs until context exits
 ```